galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 As said before, Dropout turns off neurons with probability $$p$$ and therefore let the others turned on with probability $$q = 1 - p$$.

-**Every single neuron have the same probability of being turned off**.
+**Every single neuron has the same probability of being turned off**.
 This means that:

 Given